ECA Artist Grants Initiative

 Hillary Smith – Secretary, ECA Coordinating Committee & Cultural Policy Professional

-All selected artists will need to sign an agreement and comply with the program guidelines.
+All selected artists must comply with program guidelines.
 As with all ECA & City programs, artists can submit invoices once they have fulfilled the requirements of their agreement.
 Please note that checks can be expected to arrive approximately four weeks after paperwork has been processed.